craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Quick
 A wielder of this weapon gains a +1 bonus to initiative scores while wielding this weapon, and, in the specific case of a tie in the initiative, a wielder gains an effective +2 to their Dex modifier during this comparison.

+You do not incur disadvantage while making ranged attacks while an opposing combatant is within 5 feet.

 ### Versatile (dX)
 This weapon can be held in two hands.
 The dice displayed in the parentheses directly after this tag display the Damage Dice when this weapon is wielded in two hands.